 Are my eggs bad after 40?

 At age 25, a woman has approximately 75% normal eggs.
 By age 35, that number drops to around 45%, and by 40, it’s around 20-30%.
 This is one reason why most physicians recommend genetic testing for conditions such as Trisomy 21 in a pregnancy over age 35.

 How long does it take to get pregnant at 40?

-At peak fertility (in their 20’s), the chance of two fertile people conceiving in any one month is about 20-25%.
+At peak fertility (in their 20’s), the chance of a fertile couple conceiving in any one month is about 20-25%.
 After a year of unprotected intercourse, approximately 85-90% of those couples will conceive.
 This is why OB/GYNs generally recommend fertility testing for couples under 35 who have not become pregnant in one year of trying.

 How do I improve fertility after age 40?

 Besides naturally declining fertility, another challenge women over 40 face is that many will have been diagnosed with other conditions which can cause pregnancy complications and/or more difficulties getting pregnant.
 Examples are obesity, high blood pressure, diabetes, thyroid disorders, fibroids, and endometriosis.

-This may mean changing medications, working on eating healthy, exercising, and weight loss (see Dr. Pound’s 4 Tips for Becoming Pregnant in 2021), or being more aggressive in controlling some conditions like diabetes.
+This may mean changing medications, working on eating healthy, exercising, and weight loss (see Dr. Pound’s 4 Tips for Becoming Pregnant in 2022), or being more aggressive in controlling some conditions like diabetes.

 Is there help if I haven’t gotten pregnant after 40?

 There are many options for how to proceed depending on a woman’s age and health history, her partner’s age and health history, etc. You can go over these options together and figure out the best plan for you and your partner.
 We wish you the best of luck!